vvilho/parkpat-pwa/README.md

 PWA made for Metropolia Karamalmis campus to check available parking spot situation.

-App is not functioning anymore as we don't have acces to the parking lot camera anymore.
+App is not live anymore as we no longer have acces to the parking lot camera.
 RIP ParkPat :(

 App was running under www.karaparkki.fi domain.